haithemnini/ClipMan/README.md

-# Process Files
+# ClipMan
-<p>Proce_Files is a tool to copy and more and delete all files of a particular folder to another folder file that has been changed afterwards.</p>
+<p>ClipMan is a tool to copy and more and delete all files of a particular folder to another folder file that has been changed afterwards.</p>

 <h2> Usage </h2>